Excess 14 Maintenance and Monitoring

 As a best practice, before opening the clutch, be sure to pull the tension off the clutch with the winch.
 You’ll notice the spinlock clutches will release their grip if pulled just tight enough.
 Then the clutch opens with no additional wear on the sheath.

-Likewise, when releasing the line from the winch, onto the clutch, do it slowly.
+Likewise, when releasing the line from the winch onto the clutch, do it slowly.
 The cam of the clutch will seat into the line, gripping it.
-But, if you release the line quickly onto the clutch, it will cause more wear as the teeth of the cam grip the sheating.
+But if you release the line quickly onto the clutch, it will cause more wear as the cam teeth quickly grip the sheathing.

 Main Sheet Bunjies